howto123/train-range-calculator2/Readme.md

 ### Google cloud run (docker)

-tage with project, repo, reponame like here: https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling
+tag with project, repo, reponame like here: https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling

 Go to google cloud Artifact Registry and get tag name from there.
 Add actual tag name in the end.